joelouthan/Theologicus/CODE_OF_CONDUCT.md

 ## Responsibilities

-Project maintainers are responsible for clarifying and enforcing our standards of acceptable behavior.
-We have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct.
+For the moment, I am the sole project maintainer.
+So it is my responsibility for clarifying and enforcing these standards of acceptable behavior.
+I have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct.

 ## Scope